silverlogic/baseapp-ai-langkit/README.md

 ## Creating Custom Components for Client Projects

 In this section, we will guide you through the process of creating custom agents, workers, tools, workflows, and runners for client-specific projects.
-Each client project should start by creating a separate app, such as `baseapp_ai_langkit_camp`, to customize and utilize these functionalities.
+Each client project should start by creating a separate app, such as `baseapp_ai_langkit_PROJ`, to customize and utilize these functionalities.
 It is essential to adhere to the architecture provided in the `baseapp_ai_langkit` app.
 For instance, if you want to create a new agent, it must be placed inside the `base/agents` directory.
 Following the original structure ensures consistency and compatibility across different components.

 ### Step-by-Step Guide